 Legally speaking, most areas of the USA do not have a tattoos in the workplace law.
 While designs are protected by the First Amendment as forms of speech, employers are not obligated to allow any particular “speech” within their ranks.
 This makes it so that the acceptability of tats still varies by geographic location.

 Quick Stats About Tattoos in General

-A look at the statistics for tattooing shows why more and more people think they’re fine to have — and show — at work.
-Among those of all ages, about 14 percent have tattoos, according to Millennial Magazine.
-While that alone should be enough to help improve acceptability, the change is really being rammed through by the fact that about 36 percent of those are 18-25.
+A look at the statistics about tattoos shows why more and more people think they’re fine to have — and show — at work.
+Among those of all ages, about 14 percent have tattoos, according to Millennial Magazine opens in a new window.
+While that alone should be enough to help improve acceptability and general thoughts on tattoos, the change is really being rammed through by the fact that about 36 percent of those are 18-25.
 Meanwhile, a quarter of those aged 26-40 has at least one tat.

 With figures like these, most employers can no longer afford to be so picky.
 The cost of labor is proportionate to its availability, so if they instantly knock 36 percent of potential workers out of the running, their payroll costs will spike.
 When a business practice has to compete with financial prudence, financial prudence will win – at least at companies that will still be around in a few years.

 Is There Anything that Can be Done About Anti-Tattoo Discrimination?

 The discrimination seems to be declining year over year as tattoo popularity grows.
 Groups like STAPAW are using public awareness and pressure to move things along faster in areas where labor availability alone isn’t enough.
 This is reducing tattoos in the workplace discrimination over time.

 Are There Downsides to Tattoos in the Workplace?